LanceFontanilla/fs-journal/notes/06-mvc.md

     }
 }

-9. create new getter to Compute
+9. create new getter in "Case.js" to Compute Report title,

 * NEW! slice feature
 - in Case.js